poetapp/documentation/rdd/separate-file-uploads.md

 ### Adjust frost-api for both use cases

-~In order to accommodate the use case and avoid breaking the Frost API we need frost-api to handle both the `content` version and the `hash` and `archiveUrl` version of works.~
+In order to accommodate the use case and avoid breaking the Frost API we need frost-api to handle both the `content` version and the `hash` and `archiveUrl` version of works.

-* ~If the user wants us to store the file for them in IPFS:~
+* If the user wants us to store the file for them in IPFS:
-  * ~He will use the `content` property, and~
+  * He will use the `content` property, and
-  * ~The frost-api will upload the value of the content property to the node and create a claim with the `hash` and `archiveUrl`.~
+  * The frost-api will upload the value of the content property to the node and create a claim with the `hash` and `archiveUrl`.
-* ~If the user wants to handle the storage of the file himself (whether in IPFS or some other file storage system):~
+* If the user wants to handle the storage of the file himself (whether in IPFS or some other file storage system):
-  * ~He will just provide the `hash` and `archiveUrl` properties.~
+  * He will just provide the `hash` and `archiveUrl` properties.

-It was decided it's better to break the frost-api sooner rather than later.

-Details to come...

 ----